ugberaeseac/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that moves all files beginning with an upper case (Filename: 100-lets_move) A script that deletes all files in the working directory that ends with the character ~ (Filename: 101-clean_emacs) A scriot that creates multiple sub-directories in the current directory (Filename: 102-tree)
+A script that moves all files beginning with an upper case (Filename: 100-lets_move) A script that deletes all files in the working directory that ends with the character ~ (Filename: 101-clean_emacs) A scriot that creates multiple sub-directories in the current directory (Filename: 102-tree) A script that list all files in numerical sort seperated by commas and / for directories (Filename: 103-commas)